-Assignments may also have coding portions, in which case the student is expected to adequately comment their code for readability.
+For the coding portions, in which case the student is expected to adequately comment their code for readability.
 All resources along with extra videos will be given so that students can perform the assignments with the base software required (e.g. there should not require any toolboxes).
 Students will be graded on how the code functions.
 To do so, a framework may be given by the instructor to ensure the code can be graded.
 If the code does not produce answers that the student believes is correct, or if the code will not run, the student should comment on why they believe it is not working and point to the source, in which case partial credit maybe given.
 Recognizing something is wrong is sometimes just as important as getting something right.

 After an assignment is graded, students will be given a score with a brief generated report that shows how the student did and maybe how to improve.
-The students will then have till the next assignment due date (approx.. two weeks) to "redo" their assessments to make up to half credit back.
+The students will then have approx.. one to two weeks to "redo" their assessments to make up to half credit back.
 To get the full half credit, students must point out where they messed up and why they did it that way.
 Then students must fix the problem and demonstrate they understand why this is the correct method.
+There is a template for this, and students must follow this to ensure they are not simply just doing the problem over with solutions.
+Written feedback is important, and if discuss is not given sufficiently, less than half credit will be given.
 Please note, because the instructor gives up to half credit back on homework assignments, he will not accept late assignments at a reduced grade.
 Students should pass in what they have at the due date, and can recover up to half points later.
+At the end of the semester, the instructor will offer up to 1/4 to 1/3 points back for redos in preparation for their final.